 Summer is a glorious season.
 It’s a time for beach vacations, deck parties, and afternoons at the lake.
 There are also instances when it’s best to avoid the summer heat by spending the day in an air conditioned home or building.
 It can also be a dangerous time if you don’t properly prepare your home to battle the extreme outdoor temperatures of this time of year.
 Heat exhaustion and heat stroke are urgent conditions ‘that can take place when the body becomes overheated, and it can occur anywhere, outside or in your home.
 A heat stroke commands emergency medical treatment and, if treatment is not received, may cause harm to your kidneys, heart, brain, and muscles, and in intense cases a heat stroke may be fatal.
 So think Safety First, both inside and outside your home.
 Discover how you can keep your loved ones safe from heat sickness this summer.

-Know the signs
+Know the symptoms

 You can be careful but sometimes that’s not enough.
-Know the symptoms of heat exhaustion and heat-related conditions: nausea, dizziness, headache, rapid heartbeat, pain radiating in your chest, issues with breathing, and more.
-If you are outdoors and display any of these symptoms, go into air-conditioned shelter straightaway.
+Know the symptoms of heat exhaustion and heat-related conditions: nausea, fainting, headache, rapid heartbeat, pain radiating in your chest, issues with breathing, and more.
+If you are outside and display any of these symptoms, go into air-conditioned shelter straightaway.
 If you do have have improvement within 30 minutes or are having trouble breathing, loss of consciousness, or any chest pain, call your doctor straightaway or go to the nearest ER.